Samarjeetkumarsingh/website/_posts/2020-03-09-home-they-brought.md

 title: What is it like working at Kartavya (NGO)?
 ---

-First of all I would like to share, why I became part of  KARTAVYA, RANCHI CHAPTER.
+**First of all I would like to share, why I became part of  KARTAVYA, RANCHI CHAPTER**.

 **I become emotional when I see children on footpaths, near stations begging for food, money, etc. Sometimes I cried to see them so and thought I could help all of them.
 There might be hidden Dr. A. P. J. Abdul Kalam or another great engineer, doctor, teacher, etc in one of them.
 I think education is the only way to solve all the problems which we are facing in the society today.**